 - Listen (“I hear what you’re saying, and I'm trying to understand what it means.”)

-LDsuccess.org is a Web site that shares research about key factors ("success attributes") that contribute to success for individuals with LD in a practical and easy-to-understand way.
+- The Frostig Center is a website that shares research about key factors (“success attributes”) that contribute to success for individuals with LD in a practical and easy-to-understand way.
 While focusing on self-awareness, proactivity, perseverance, goal-setting, support systems, and emotional coping strategies, there is much insight to be gained from this site about how individuals cope with the impact of LD.